 Master Data Management (MDM) is the process of data stewards solving data quality issues originating from source data (master data), and includes imputing missing data, removing duplicates, fixing inconsistencies, validating data changes, correcting data, enriching data (classification, extraction…), and merging records across sources.

-Today, Ataccama is the data quality tool that best supports MDM, with complementary products: Ataccama ONE Data Quality & Catalog, Ataccama MDM, and Ataccama RDM.
-Ataccama ONE Data Tables provides a UX-friendly interface to navigate data tables with filters and data quality scores per column and flagged rows and columns.
-Ataccama MDM exposes master data through a web interface, with a rich feature set for data governance: browsing, searching, viewing, creating, and modifying data, and issue resolution support.
+Today, Ataccama ONE is the data quality tool that best supports MDM, with complementary products: Ataccama ONE Data Quality & Catalog, Ataccama MDM, and Ataccama RDM.
+Ataccama ONE Data Tables provides a UX interface to navigate data tables with filters and data quality scores per column and flagged rows and columns.
+Ataccama MDM exposes master data through a web interface, with a feature set for data governance: browsing, searching, viewing, creating, and modifying data, and issue resolution support.
 Ataccama RDM manages reference data by supporting formal, defined processes and ensuring central authority over all reference data changes.

 Tell me who you integrate with, and I'll tell you who you are.
 I gathered integration support by tool in an Integrations Comparison Table with the help of Claude Code Agent Skills.
+Take this data with a pinch of salt!

-Monte Carlo is the most integrated data quality tool with over 60 integrations, followed by Collate, Anomalo, and Elementary.
-On the other side, you have platform-specific tools like DQX by Databricks, Google CloudDQ and AWS Glue Data Quality.
+Collate is the most integrated data quality tool with over 100 integrations, followed by Monte Carlo, Anomalo, and Elementary.
+On the other side, you have platform-specific tools like DQX by Databricks, Google CloudDQ, AWS Glue Data Quality, IBM Databand and Coalesce Data Quality.
 Almost all tools integrate with the most popular data warehouses (Snowflake, BigQuery, Redshift, and Databricks) and most integrate with relational databases such as PostgreSQL and MySQL.
 Note that Gable is the only tool that doesn't integrate with data warehouses as it focuses on relational databases and data streams.
+Validio leads integrations with data streaming technologies such as Kafka, Google Cloud Pub/Sub and AWS Kinesis.
+Telmai excels at data lakes and lakehouses with integrations for object storages (S3, GCS, Azure Data Lake Storage, Databricks Delta Lake...), query engines (AWS Athena, Trino) and data formats (Iceberg, Parquet, Avro, Delta Lake).

-Data quality tools range from free open-source projects to enterprise platforms costing hundreds of thousands of dollars per year.
+Data quality tools pricing range from free open-source projects to enterprise platforms costing hundreds of thousands of dollars per year.
 Most vendors don't publish prices publicly — but a handful do, and the AWS Marketplace surfaces list prices for enterprise tiers.
 Prices below are estimates based on public pricing pages and the AWS Marketplace, and may not reflect current rates.
 You can fill up the feedback form to suggest an update.

 | Tool | Pricing Model | OSS / Free | Entry Team Price | Entry Enterprise Price |